 And of course I will be throwing in a few opinions here and there on different issues ranging from adoption, to race realtions, to what makes a family and so on (although I'll keep a separate blog for any overtly political ramblings.)

-This past May I went to Nigeria to meet my father and his children (my six brothers and sisters) for the very first time thanks to a wonderful surprise on my birthday (40 on 04/04/04).
+This past May I went to Nigeria to meet my father and his children (my six brothers and sisters) for the very first time thanks to a wonderful surprise on my birthday (40 on 04/04/04, a numerologist's dream).
 A writer and photographer from GQ Magazine went with me on my trip and will be publishing a story about my trip and adoption experience that will be on the stands October 25th.
 More on that later.

 I hope you enjoy reading this.
 Drop a comment here and there to let me know you stopped by!

-Also- find out why I am taking donations.
+Also- find out why I am accepting donations.

 UPDATE 8/26/2004: Looks like the GQ article won't be out until February 2005.